Government finance statistics

 In absolute terms, during the period from 2011 to 2018 in both the EU-27 and the EA-19, general government total expenditure grew at slower pace than general government total revenue, thereby leading to a decrease in the deficit.
 However, in 2019 expenditure grew faster than revenue in both the EU-27 and the EA-19, resulting in an increase in the deficit.

 Across the EU-27, the main components of total general government revenue are taxes and net social contributions (see Figure 6).
-In 2019, taxes made up 58.1 % of total revenue in the EU-27 and 56.8 % in the EA-19, while net social contributions amounted to 30.8 % of total revenue in the EU-27 and 32.4 % in the EA-19.
-Market output, output for own final use and payments for non-market production (‘sales/ fees’ and own account capital formation) made up 7.0 % of total revenue in the EU-27 and a 7.1 % in the EA-19.
+In 2019, taxes made up 58.1 % of total revenue in the EU-27 and 56.7 % in the EA-19, while net social contributions amounted to 30.7 % of total revenue in the EU-27 and 32.4 % in the EA-19.
+Market output, output for own final use and payments for non-market production (‘sales/fees’ and own account capital formation) made up 7.0 % of total revenue in the EU-27 and a 7.1 % in the EA-19.
 Property income (mainly interest, dividends and rent) made up 1.7 % of total revenue both in the EU-27 and in the EA-19.

 Looking at each EU-27 Member State, the relative importance of the different revenue categories varied widely.
-For example, taxes made up less than 50 % of government revenue in Slovakia, Romania, Czechia and Slovenia in 2019, but 87.8 % of general government total revenue in Denmark and 80.5 % in Sweden.
+For example, taxes made up less than 50 % of government revenue in Slovakia, Romania, Czechia and Slovenia in 2019, but 87.6 % of general government total revenue in Denmark, 80.3 % in Sweden and 79.8 % in Iceland.

 The largest proportion of EU-27 government expenditure in 2019 concerned the redistribution of income in the form of social transfers in cash or in kind (see Figures 8 and 9).